 Recall the definition of equivalence (in terms of finite state automata):

 Take a DFA .
 We could have DFAs where both being minimally equivalent DFAs for .
-Both and would have the same number of states, but apart from that, they can be totally different.
+Both and would have the same number of states, and transitions, but they can have different names for the states.

 Procedure